Supporting rare event species research

 TBD info here about how to identify each of the rare event species

-How to accurately record the length of a red drum
+How to accurately record the length

-Recording additional data about TBD
+Recording additional data about your rare event species catch

-Disposition of catch:
+Result of catch:

 • Released - fish was landed and released